yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/legal.md

 Contract's duty is no longer exercised/is terminated (implying default as damage to the initiative party)

+* agreement vs contract

+Not all agreements are legally enforceable.
+An agreement becomes legally enforceable only when it meets the criteria of a contract.

+* conclude a contract/contract conclusion 订立合同

+A concluded contract refers to a contract that has been fully negotiated, agreed upon by all parties involved, and finalized.

 * fiduciary responsibility

 Obligation of one party to act on behalf of another party to its best interest.